-16. COMPASSIONATE/BEREAVEMENT LEAVE
+18. COMPASSIONATE/BEREAVEMENT LEAVE

-- (a) All eligible full-time and part-time employees are entitled to compassionate and bereavement leave. - (b) Compassionate and bereavement leave will include miscarriage. - (c) "Compassionate leave" is provided to enable the employee to spend time with the member of the employee's immediate family or household who has contracted or developed the personal illness, or sustained the personal injury, which poses a serious threat to his or her life. - (d) "Bereavement leave" is provided for the purpose of the employee attending the funeral of the member of the employee's immediate family or household and to deal with personal business associated with the death of a member of the employee's immediate family or household.

-(e) The entitlement to Compassionate and Bereavement leave is as follows:

-For the purpose of this clause the words "partner" may include a partner from whom the employee is separated (where a significant relationship can be established) and shall include a person who lives with the employee as a de facto partner.

-(ii) An employee (other than a casual employee) is entitled on the death, or serious illness or injury of such a nature that death is a probable outcome, of a brother, sister, mother in law, father in law, stepmother, stepfather, grandfather, grandmother and grandchild, to a combination of paid compassionate leave and paid bereavement leave to a maximum amount of 5 days in combination.
-Provided, however, a maximum of 2 days may be taken as compassionate leave and a maximum of 3 days may be taken as bereavement leave.

-The employer may approve full time / part time employees for paid compassionate and/or bereavement leave relative to other persons not mentioned above who have contracted or developed a personal illness, or sustained a personal injury, which poses a serious threat to his or her life, or dies, where it can be established that a significant relationship exists.
+- (a) All eligible full-time and part-time employees are entitled to compassionate, and bereavement leave. - (b) Compassionate and bereavement leave will include miscarriage. - (c) "Compassionate leave" is provided to enable the employee to spend time with the member of the employee's immediate family or household who has contracted or developed the personal illness, or sustained the personal injury, which poses a serious threat to his or her life. - (d) "Bereavement leave" is provided for the purpose of the employee attending the funeral of the member of the employee's immediate family or household and to deal with personal business associated with the death of a member of the employee's immediate family or household. - (e) The entitlement to Compassionate and Bereavement leave is as follows: - i.
+For the purpose of this clause the words "partner" may include a partner from whom the employee is separated (where a significant relationship can be established) and shall include a person who lives with the employee as a de facto partner. - ii.
+An employee (other than a casual employee) is entitled on the death, or serious illness or injury of such a nature that death is a probable outcome, of a brother, sister, mother in law, father in law, stepmother, stepfather, grandfather, grandmother and grandchild, to a combination of paid compassionate leave and paid bereavement leave to a maximum amount of 5 days in combination.
+Provided, however, a maximum of 2 days may be taken as compassionate leave and a maximum of 3 days may be taken as bereavement leave. - iii.
+The employer may approve full time / part time employees for paid compassionate and/or bereavement leave relative to other persons not mentioned above who have contracted or developed a personal illness, or sustained a personal injury, which poses a serious threat to his or her life, or dies, where it can be established that a significant relationship exists. - (f) The employer shall have the discretion to grant paid leave in addition to that described in sub-clause (e) above. - (g) Casual employees will be entitled to take the same leave periods as detailed in clause (e) above as unpaid leave. - (h) This sub-clause will not apply where the period of entitlement to leave coincides with any other period of entitlement to leave, including on a rostered day off. - (i) An employee may take unpaid compassionate and/or bereavement leave by agreement with the employer.

+Page 17 of 50

-- (f) The employer shall have the discretion to grant paid leave in addition to that described in sub-clause (e) above. - (g) Casual employees will be entitled to take the same leave periods as detailed in clause (e) above as unpaid leave. - (h) This sub-clause will not apply where the period of entitlement to leave coincides with any other period of entitlement to leave, including on a rostered day off. - (i) An employee may take unpaid compassionate and/or bereavement leave by agreement with the employer. - (j) Proof of the death or serious illness, in the form of a medical certificate, death notice or other appropriate documentation, must be provided by the employee to the employer if requested to do so.
+(j) Proof of the death or serious illness, in the form of a medical certificate, death notice or other appropriate documentation, must be provided by the employee to the employer if requested to do so.

+19. CEREMONIAL LEAVE

+An employee who is legitimately required by Aboriginal tradition to be absent from work for Aboriginal ceremonial purposes will be entitled to up to 10 working days unpaid leave in any one year, with the approval of the employer.

-17. CONSULTATION
+20. CONSULTATION